Research output per year

 1.13 ZICER Building

-The dissertation of my Masters degree (MRes), which was also funded by the ESRC and DEV, focused on the changing experiences of female converts to Pentecostalism in Buddhist Thailand, looking in particular at concepts of romantic and sexual relations with men.
+My Master's degree (MRes), which was also funded by the ESRC and completed in DEV, focused on the changing experiences of female converts to Pentecostalism in Buddhist Thailand, looking in particular at concepts of sexual and romantic relations with men.

 Research output: Working paper